Origin173/LXMCL/SECURITY.md

 If you believe you have found a security vulnerability in our launcher, please report it to us through the following steps:

-1. **DO NOT** create a GitHub issue for security vulnerabilities
+1. **DO NOT** create a public GitHub issue for security vulnerabilities
-2. Send an email to [launcher@sjmc.club](mailto:launcher@sjmc.club)
-   - Start your email subject with `[SJMCL Security]`
+2. Report the vulnerability via [GitHub Security Advisories](https://github.com/Origin173/LXMCL/security/advisories/new)
    - Provide as much information as possible about the vulnerability

 ## Response Time

-We regularly monitor our security mailbox during China working days.
-You can typically expect an initial response within 2-3 working days.
+We will do our best to respond to security reports in a timely manner.

 ## What to Expect